 Quantify the number of hours that the Committed Generation Capacity exceeds Network Asset Generation Capacity (network reverse power flow capacity).

-In case that the generation profile (excluding battery charging) does not correspond to a whole year, the calculated hours from the previous step should be scaled to correspond to an annual figure.
+If the generation profile (excluding battery charging) does not correspond to a whole year, the calculated hours from the previous step will be scaled to correspond to an annual figure.

-Where multiple assets require reinforcement, the Export Curtailment Limit for each asset should be calculated and largest value used for the overall Export Curtailment Limit.
+Where multiple assets require reinforcement, the Export Curtailment Limit for each asset will be calculated and largest value used for the overall Export Curtailment Limit.

 General

-The Curtailment Limit(s) will not be recalculated once the connection offer has been sent to the customer.
+The Curtailment Limit(s) will not be recalculated once the connection offer has been issued to the Customer.

 A worked example of a calculation modelling tool will be published and made available on the DCUSA website.

 The Company may use whatever software tool it chooses providing it gives the same answer as the tool described in Paragraph 2.6.
-The Company should make available data used for their calculations when requested by the Customer.
+The Company should make available data used in its calculations when requested by the Customer.